-To comply with these requirements, aviation service providers need modern tools to manage the mountains of SMS documentation that is generated by their SMS programs.
+To comply with these requirements, aviation service providers need modern tools to manage the mountains of SMS documentation that is generated by their SMS.
 ICAO also recommends in their SMS guidance materials that structured aviation SMS databases should be used to collect reports "to facilitate necessary analysis."

-Safety managers within the European Aviation Safety Agency (EASA) jurisdiction are more than a little anxious about the upcoming Regulation No 376/2014.
-Their concern is whether their existing safety databases will conform to EASA's requirement for ECCAIRS compatibility.
+Safety managers within the European Aviation Safety Agency (EASA) jurisdiction now have to comply with Regulation No 376/2014.
+Their major concern should be whether their existing safety databases will conform to EASA's requirement for ECCAIRS compatibility.

 ECCAIRS Compatibility May Cost Tens of Thousands $$

-For most aviation service providers, this places an undue burden on the safety team to restructure their existing systems to comply with EASA regulations.
+For most aviation service providers, this requirement placed an undue burden on the safety team to restructure their existing systems to comply with EASA regulations.
 Compliance may run into tens of thousands of dollars.
 However, there is a less expensive solution.
-But you better move fast to comply.

 Aviation ECCAIRS Reporting Compliance Deadline

-Effective November 15, 2015, Regulation (EU) No 376/2014 on the reporting, analysis and follow-up of occurrences in civil aviation would require all organizations established in a Member State to establish a mandatory reporting system to facilitate the collection of details of occurrences.
+Effective November 15, 2015, Regulation (EU) No 376/2014 on the reporting, analysis, and follow-up of occurrences in civil aviation requires all organizations established in a Member State to establish a mandatory reporting system to facilitate the collection of details of occurrences.

 Understanding the ECCAIRS Reporting Compatibility Challenges

 What does it mean to be "compatible with ECCAIRS?"
-For many report types, the reports will have to reported within 72 hours in a compatible format, meaning the E5X format.
-To simplify matters, the E5X format is a zipped up XML file.
+For mandatory report types, aviation service providers have to report within 72 hours in a compatible format, meaning the E5X format.
+To simplify matters, the E5X format is a zipped-up XML file.

 Besides submitting the initial report within 72 hours, an additional follow-up report will have to be submitted within 30 days and another final report within 90 days of the report's initial date.

-Most aviation SMS databases do not have the capability to export reports in the E5X format.
-This lack of functionality will require safety teams to include this functionality, which requires between one to two month's of a professional programmer's time.
+Most aviation SMS databases cannot export reports in the E5X format.
+This lack of functionality will require safety teams to include this functionality, which requires between one and two months of a professional programmer's time.

-The SMS Pro development team has been working with EASA to integrate SMS Pro with ECCAIRS.
-SMS Pro is ready and now possess the option to generate E5X files compatible with ECCAIRS system.
-This ECCAIRS compatibility functionality is available only with the Professional and Enterprise versions.
+The SMS Pro development team worked with EASA to integrate SMS Pro with ECCAIRS.
+SMS Pro is ready and now possesses the option to generate E5X files compatible with the ECCAIRS system.
+This ECCAIRS compatibility functionality is available with any SMS Pro version.

-- Save money, passes the heavy lifting to someone who has to do this work anyway
+- Save money, pass the heavy lifting to someone who has to do this work anyway

 - Gain more power and functionality with a professionally designed system